Boodles Challenge

 The Boodles Tennis Challenge (former Boodle and Dunthorne Champions Challenge) is an international five-day tennis exhibition held at Stoke Park in Buckinghamshire, England.
-In coordination with Boodles, a luxury jeweler, it was initially founded by veteran sports agent Patricio Apey as an event to help players hone their grass court skills in the lead-up to Wimbledon.
-It is played in a similar style to the AAMI Classic giving the players at least three matches each and allowing non competition players to appear in one match per a day.
-Over recent years Andre Agassi, Pete Sampras, Tim Henman, Marat Safin, James Blake, Andy Roddick, Fernando González, David Nalbandian, Novak Djokovic, Fernando Verdasco, Jo-Wilfried Tsonga and Andy Murray have all appeared.
-Since its inception, the Boodles has turned into a lifestyle event featuring British luxury brands such as Boodles, Veuve Clicquot and H.R.
-Owen.
+It was founded in 2002 by sports agent Patricio Apey, in coordination with luxury jeweller Boodles, to help give his clients more grass court match practice in the lead-up to Wimbledon.
+It is played in a style similar to the AAMI Classic, giving the players at least three matches each and allowing non-competition players to appear in one match per day.
+Previous competitors include Andre Agassi, Pete Sampras, Tim Henman, Marat Safin, James Blake, Andy Roddick, Fernando González, David Nalbandian, Novak Djokovic, Fernando Verdasco, Jo-Wilfried Tsonga, Andy Murray, Maria Sharapova, Viktoria Azarenka and Monica Puig.
+The 2025 event featured Andrey Rublev, Hubert Hurkacz, Christopher Eubanks and David Goffin.

-Attendances are strictly limited to 1,900 people per day to ensure every guest has a view of both the tennis and the jewelry on display.
+Attendance is limited to 1,900 people per day.

 The tournament was cancelled in 2020 and 2021 because of the COVID-19 pandemic in the United Kingdom.
 The tournament was also cancelled in 2022 due to renovations at Stoke Park.
-It is set to return on 20 June 2023.
+The tournament returned on 20 June 2023.